 Ginga can render directly into a Matplotlib figure.
 Support is limited to the viewing widget itself.
 Any of the backends that Matplotlib supports is usable.
 Performance is not as good as to one of the “native” backends listed above, but oh, the overplot options!

 HTML5 web browser

 Ginga can render into an HTML5 canvas via a web server.
 Support is limited

 to the viewing widget itself.
 See the notes in

 Tested browsers include Chromium (Chrome), Firefox, and Safari.

-Or see links on this page to get a zip or tar ball.
+Or see links on this page to get a ZIP file or tarball.

 Unpack, go into the top level directory, and run:

 If you are on a relatively recent version of Debian or Ubuntu, something like the following will work: